Lamini Fati

-Lamini Domingos Fati João (born 18 April 2006) is a Spanish footballer who plays as a centre-back for the Real Madrid Castilla of Real Madrid.
+Lamini Domingos Fati João (born 18 April 2006) is a Spanish footballer who plays as a centre-back for Real Madrid Castilla.

 Early life

 Fati was born on 18 April 2006 in Madrid, Spain.
-Born to a Senegalese father and an Angolan mother, he has two siblings.

 Club career

 As a youth player, Fati joined the youth academy of Unión Adarve.
 Subsequently, he joined the youth academy of Leganés and was promoted to the club's reserve team in 2024.

 In 2025, he joined the youth academy of La Liga side Real Madrid.
 Spanish newspaper Marca wrote in 2025 that he became "a fixture in the manager's lineup and has become a key player in the Real Madrid youth team" while playing for the club.

 Style of play

 Fati plays as a defender.
-Left-footed, he is known for his strength and technical ability.
+Left-footed, he is known for his strength and technical versatility.